| Want

 implement.
 Risk of failure and cost overruns can be substantially

 reduced with incremental implementation.
+Are

 you ready for full EMR?
 Call QBS today at (419) 693-2444.
 Or email